aitormagan/nd009t-capstone-starter/starter/README.md

 Nevertheless, it's important to remark that the model I developed, has a similar average loss and accuracy than the one developed by the team of Pablo Rodriguez when the same input dataset is used.

-A random guesser will be able to clasify a 16% of the pictures (`100/6=16.66....`).
+Regarding the precision of my model, a random guesser will be able to clasify a 16% of the pictures (`100/6=16.66....`).
 Hence, my model will be more precise than a random guesser when trying to identify bins with 0, 1, 4 and 5 objects.